 This bill amends existing North Dakota law regarding recall elections for elected officials, specifically targeting members of governing bodies of cities, park districts, and school boards.
-It establishes a new section in the North Dakota Century Code that allows for the recall of these officials through a petition process requiring signatures from thirty-five percent of voters who participated in the most recent election for that office.
-The bill also stipulates that recall petitions must include a stated reason for the recall and must be approved by the Secretary of State before circulation.
-Additionally, it mandates that petitions must be submitted within ninety days of approval and outlines the process for calling a special election following the validation of the petition.
+It establishes a new section that allows for the recall of these officials by a petition signed by at least thirty-five percent of the voters who participated in the most recent election for that office.
+The bill also outlines the requirements for the recall petition, including the need for a stated reason for the recall, the approval of the petition form by the Secretary of State, and the submission timeline of ninety days for gathering signatures.
+Additionally, it mandates that the petition must include the names and addresses of at least five qualified electors sponsoring the recall.

 Adopted by the Senate State and Local Government Committee: 16.1-01-09.1, 44-08-21